Improving Team Well-Being: Addressing Provider Burnout with Culture and a Systems Approach

 Engaging your teams and ensuring a respectful environment

-Their work should also feel engaging and rewarding with alignment to their personal and professional development goals.
+- Find their work engaging, rewarding and aligned with their personal and professional development goals

 Some ways you can approach making improvements with this pillar include:

-- Ensuring a safe and respectful environment where your team member feels safe to share ideas regardless of their position through focused huddles, an idea-sharing process, and leader involvement.
+- Ask for input and feedback: Team members, regardless of their position, should feel safe to share ideas through focused huddles, an idea-sharing process, and leader involvement.

 Taking a first step: Facilitating targeted discussions around respect, well-being and burnout can be difficult or uncomfortable even for experienced leaders.
-One way we help make this easier is by using standard resources and templates like this Speaking Up to Disrespect activity guide.
-Use this activity guide to help engage your team in a targeted activity around respect behaviors.
+We help make this easier with discussion guides and templates — like the Speaking Up to Disrespect activity guide.
+Use this activity guide to help engage your team in a targeted activity and discussion around respect behaviors.

 2. Continuous Improvement: